MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteSystemAppRegistration.md

 ```

 This class represents an application that is to be registered with the Connected Devices platform.
-Registration is required (**saveAsync** must have successfully completed) to receive responses from commands as well as to allow other
-applications to discover this application and its attributes and capabilities.
+Registration is required (**saveAsync** must have successfully completed) to receive responses from commands as well as to allow other apps to discover this application and its attributes and capabilities.

 ## Properties